 Who Is Entitled?

-Although there are conditions regarding SSP and SMP, in a nutshell, pregnant employees that are sick have the same rights to be paid sick leave as all other employees.
+Although there are conditions regarding sickness and pregnancy, in a nutshell, pregnant employees that are sick have the same rights to be paid sick leave as all other employees.

 When Should I Pay?